 Take a dip and explore underwater

 If you enjoy getting wet Port Noarlunga Reef is a fantastic location for snorkeling or diving.
-Located at the end of the Jetty you can walk down the step and you are on the inside of the reef which protects you from the waves.
+Located at the end of the Jetty you can walk down the steps, into the water and onto the protected inner reef.
 The reef is home to plenty of fish and a few little Port Jackson Sharks.

 Beach entry is free